-Great 8 Priority Positive Overall Mix of Positive & Negative Trade- offs to consider - Negative overall Neutral or No implications Tackling Climate Change ✓ Supports the transition to zero e change.
-This is an initial step in vehicles. • • • Developing the skills to thrive in life and in work ✓ No implications.
-Making Doncaster the best place to do business and create good jobs √ Will likely lead to increased inward investment in Doncaster, to further improve the EV charging facilities available across the City.
-Building opportunities for healthier, happier and longer lives for all ✓
+Great 8 Priority Positive Overall Mix of Positive & Negative Trade- offs to consider - Negative overall Neutral or No implications Tackling Climate Change \checkmark 1 Supports the transition to zero emissions transport and supports behaviour change.
+This is an initial step in a very scalable transition to use zero emissions vehicles.
+Developing the skills to thrive in life and in work ✓ No implications.
+Making Doncaster the best place to do business and create good jobs ~ Will likely lead to increased inward investment in Doncaster, to further improve the EV charging facilities available across the City.
+Building opportunities for healthier, happier and longer lives for all ~

-The transition to EV and zero en nissions at ti ne tailpipe pro vides improv /ed air
+The transition to EV and zero emissions at the tailpipe provides improved air quality.

-quality.

-Creating safer,

-stronger,

-greener and cleaner /
+Creating safer, stronger, greener and cleaner communities where everyone belongs child and Ily

-communities where

-everyone belongs

-Many residents are unsure how they can he n reduce thei r carbon imn act Some

-want to move to EV and are una

-home.
-This is an area more house •
+Many residents are unsure how they can help reduce their carbon impact.
+Some want to move to EV and are unable to due to the inability to charge their EV at home.
+This is an area more households will be able to explore as charging infrastructure improves.

-infrastructure improves. oror do oriar 99

-Nurturing a child and

-family-friendly √

-borough •

 No implications

-Building Transport

-and digital

-connections fit for the •
+Building Transport and digital connections fit for the future heritage opportunities

-future

-The technology being proposed is fit for the current marke t, but the ter ms of the

-offer include upgrades to follow technology develops and ensures the facilities are

-fit for purpose.

-Promoting the

-borough and its

-cultural, sporting, and ✓
+Promoting the borough and its cultural, sporting, and heritage opportunities

-heritage opportunities

-Promoting the borough in terms • g its residents and working g with

-organisations to attract inward investment.
+Promoting the borough in terms of supporting its residents and working with organisations to attract inward investment.

-Face O Land

-Fair & Inclusive V
+Fair & Inclusive

-Charepoints are proposed to be installed in some of the boroughs lowest income

-communities to provide equal op portunities f or those want ing to transit ion to an
+Charepoints are proposed to be installed in some of the boroughs lowest income communities to provide equal opportunities for those wanting to transition to an electric car.

-electric car. electric car.